Photographer

 — Studio Baxton - La Maison de la Photographie Argentique.

-This edition of "Nexus" features our special guest Fanny Pentel, along with friends Vanda Spengler and Sébastien Layral D'Alessandro, and the fantastic team of Action Hybride: Fanny Gosse, Géraldine Villemain, Louise A. Depaume, Amélia Fouillen, Axelle Remeaud, Louise Dumont, Mila Nijinsky, Elisabette Zelaya, Loredana Denicola, Francesca Sand, Tamina Beausoleil, Maria Clark, and Caroline Polikar.
+Fanny Gosse, Géraldine Villemain, Louise A. Depaume, Amélia Fouillen, Axelle Remeaud, Louise Dumont, Mila Nijinsky, Elisabette Zelaya, Loredana Denicola, Francesca Sand, Tamina Beausoleil, Maria Clark, and Caroline Polikar

-The core of the exhibition is the 8th point in our Manifesto:
+At the core of the exhibition is the 8th point of the Action Hybride Manifesto:

 “Action Hybride considers the human body and condition in relation to its environments, both interior and exterior.
 Living in all its forms, a solidaristic network of multiple relationships and diverse territories, for a political ecology, artistic expression, and a collective social becoming.”